LoadRunner – Introduction

 • It removes the drawbacks of manual performance testing with its user-friendly components.

-• LoadRunner reduces the requirement of physical testers by replacing real (physical) users with virtual users (Vusers).
+• LoadRunner reduces the requirement for physical testers by replacing real (physical) users with virtual users (Vusers).

-• Vusers emulate the behaviour of real users and create real-world load on the server.
+• Vusers emulate the behaviour of real users and create real-world loads on the server.

-• LoadRunner limits the requirement of excess hardware.
-Since there are no physical users so a single Load Generator machine can generate multiple user load and reduces the requirement of hardware or physical machines.
+• LoadRunner limits the requirement for excess hardware.
+Since there are no physical users so a single Load Generator machine can generate multiple user load and reduces the requirement for hardware or physical machines.

 • A controller has a single point of control over all the Vusers.